-related to habilitative rather than explicit employment objectives.
-2) Not exceed one hundred thirty eight (138) hours per month in a month which has twenty-three (23) working days or one hundred thirty-two (132) hours per month in a month which has twentytwo (22) working days.
-3) Have procedures to ensure food/drink is available to anyone who might forget lunch/snacks.
+- a) Prevocational Services must: - 1) Be reflected in the participant's PSS and be related to habilitative rather than explicit employment objectives. - 2) Not exceed one hundred thirty eight (138) hours per month in a month which has twenty-three (23) working days or one hundred thirty-two (132) hours per month in a month which has twenty-two (22) working days.

+3) Have procedures to

+- ensure food/drink is available to anyone who might forget lunch/snacks.

+- might forget lunch/snacks.

 4) Include personal care/assistance but cannot comprise the entirety of the service; however, participants cannot be denied Prevocational Services because they require the staff's assistance with toileting and/or personal hygiene.

-5) Include a review with staff and the ID/DD Waiver support coordinator for the necessity and appropriateness of the services, when a participant earns more than fifty percent (50%) of the minimum wage.
-6) Be furnished in a
+5) Include a review with staff and the ID/DD